 Once the catheter is in place and ready to drain, it is connected to a urine collection bag.
 There are two main types of bags: leg bags, and regular urine bags, which are typically larger.

-A leg bag is better when the patient is up and about because it is attached to your thigh and out of view while a regular urine bag is more convenient for use during sleep.
+A leg bag is better when the patient is up and about because it is attached to the thigh and out of view while a regular urine bag is more convenient for use during sleep.

 How to attach or remove a leg bag

 Whether you are attaching or removing a leg bag, proper hygiene is of great importance to prevent chances of contamination, which can lead to a myriad of urinary tract infections.
 Begin by washing your hands with water and soap for at least 15 seconds.
 The needed supply includes: